 2019 AQ3 is a mid-sized asteroid with an orbit that is entirely confined within Earth's orbit.
 NASA JPL has classified 2019 AQ3 as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 2019 AQ3 orbits the sun every 165 days (0.45 years), coming as close as 0.40 AU and reaching as far as 0.77 AU from the sun.
-Based on its brightness and the way it reflects light, 2019 AQ3 is probably between 0.803 to 1.795 kilometers in diameter, making it larger than most asteroids, very roughly comparable in size to the Golden Gate Bridge.
+Based on its brightness and the way it reflects light, 2019 AQ3 is probably between 0.844 to 1.888 kilometers in diameter, making it larger than 99% of asteroids, very roughly comparable in size to the Golden Gate Bridge.

 2019 AQ3's orbit is 0.23 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.